 California Health and Human Services Agency Secretary Michael Wilkening

-Wilkening started his state career in 1995 as a fiscal and policy analyst for the Health and Human Services Unit at the California Department of Finance before he was appointed Undersecretary of the Health and Human Services Agency in 2008.
+Wilkening started his state career in 1995 as a fiscal and policy analyst for the Health and Human Services Unit at the California Department of Finance, where he held several leadership positions before he was appointed Undersecretary of the Health and Human Services Agency in 2008.

 As Undersecretary, Wilkening oversaw policy development and implementation, along with the operation of the Agency.
 Some of the areas he focused on in this role included streamlining government, improving operational efficiency, expanding healthcare coverage, integrating health, behavioral health and social services to promote whole-person care, and improving the delivery of services for people with developmental disabilities.